 Resource People and Experts

-The UTRPA rely on expertise from the EHS Radiation Protection Services, F&S Environmental Protection Services, and may also call upon external or other University experts when necessary.
+The UTRPA relies on expertise from the EHS Radiation Protection Services, F&S Environmental Protection Services, and may also call upon external or other University experts when necessary.
 These individuals may be called upon to attend meetings but do not have voting privileges.

-The Committee shall meet at least twice per year and Minutes of the meetings shall be taken and kept on file.
+The Committee shall meet at least once per year and Minutes of the meetings shall be taken and kept on file.
 The Office of Environmental Health and Safety provides administrative support to the Committee.

 Reconsideration of Decisions